Josep Grau-Garriga

-Josep Grau-Garriga (Sant Cugat del Vallès, February 18, 1929 - Angers, Pays del Loire, August 29, 2011) was a Catalan textile artist who cultivated various techniques: painting, drawing, engraving, wall painting, sculpture and above all tapestry.
+Josep Grau-Garriga (February 18, 1929 - August 29, 2011) was a Catalan textile artist who cultivated various techniques: painting, drawing, engraving, wall painting, sculpture and above all tapestry.
 He was the director of the Escola Catalana del Tapís (Catalan School of Tapestry) and exhibited his works around the world.
+He was born in Sant Cugat del Vallès and died in Angers, Pays del Loire.